phughesmcr/Miski/README.md

 🔎 Queries
 createQuery: (spec: QuerySpec) => Query;

-🔃 Systems // optional but helps with type safety - A system is a function of any arity where the first parameter is the World
+🔃 Systems // optional but helps with type safety - A system is a function of any arity where the first two parameters are a component record and entity array
 createSystem: <T extends (components: ComponentRecord, entities: Entity[], ...args: unknown[]) => ReturnType<T>, U extends ParametersExceptFirst<T>>(callback: System<T, U>, ...queries: Query[]): (world: World) => (...args: U) => ReturnType<T>;

 🌍 World